Joe9121/ATM-System/README.md

 We welcome contributions to our ATM project!
 If you have any ideas, bug fixes, or enhancements, please feel free to open an issue or submit a pull request.
 We appreciate your interest in improving our project.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code and documentation in this repository according to the terms specified in the license.

 We hope you find our ATM system helpful and reliable for your banking needs!